sweattep/ancient_quotes/README.md

 >The idols of the nations are mere gold and silver, made by human hands.
 They have mouths, but they can't speak; they have eyes, but they can't see; they have ears, but they can't listen; and they have no breath in the mouths; The people who make them will become like them, along with everyone who trusts in them.

->Ordinary folks are merely a breath and important people a sham; if you lay them on the balance-scale, the go up - both together are lighter than nothing.
+>Ordinary folks are merely a breath and important people a sham; if you lay them on the balance-scale, they go up - both together are lighter than nothing.

+>It lets nothing remain and leaves nothing

 >To you, God, in Tziyon, silence is praise; and vows to you are to be fulfilled

 >Be careful; turn away from wrongdoing; for because of this, you have been tested by affliction